PanosTsakonas/MoCap_Data_Minimisation/README.md

 $$\rho_1*\tau_{EDC}+\rho_2*\tau_{FDP}+\rho_3*\tau_{FDS}=I_i \ddot \theta_i (t) +B_i \dot \theta_i (t)+ K_i (\theta_i (t)-\theta_{i,eq})$$

-Let $p=[K,B,\rho_1,\rho_2,\rho_3]$ be the parameter vector.
+Let $p=[K_i ,B_i ,\rho_1,\rho_2,\rho_3]$ be the parameter vector.
 The parameter vector $p$ is determined by minimising the square differences between the filtered data and the solutions to the IBK model for each joint for each finger.
 For the DIP joint only the EDC and FDP muscles are used.

 Minimise $\sum (\theta_{f,i}-\theta_i)^2$ using the following constraints: